hemagb/project-1/proposal.md

 Hema

-## Project Name : Effect of Natural Disasters on Quality of Life
+## Project Name : Effect of Hurricanes on Quality of Life

 ### Outline:
   * Map where natural disasters occur for reference